Vaa3D/vaa3d_tools/hackathon/mBrainAligner/docs/How_to_build_mBrainAligner.md

     qmake global_registration.pro
     vcvars64.bat
     nmake release
-You can find the executable file from the location `(YOUR PATH)/vaa3d_tools/hackathon/mBrainAligner/2.global_registration/global_registration.exe`.
+You can find the executable:

+`(YOUR PATH)/vaa3d_tools/hackathon/mBrainAligner/2.global_registration/global_registration.exe`.

 ### for Linux
 Before compiling, you also need to modify the **".pro"** file according to the path of the installed dependencies (Vaa3D,QT etc).